pnp/cli-microsoft365/docs/docs/cmd/aad/user/user-set.md

 ## Remarks

 This command allows using unknown options.
+For a comprehensive list of user properties, please refer to the [Graph documentation page](https://learn.microsoft.com/en-us/graph/api/resources/user?view=graph-rest-1.0#properties).

-If the user with the specified id or user name doesn't exist, you will get a `Resource 'xyz' does not exist or one of its queried reference-property objects are not present.` error.
+If the user with the specified ID or username doesn't exist, or if the specified option is not found, you will receive a `Resource 'xyz' does not exist or one of its queried reference-property objects are not present.` error.

 ## Examples